Staff, Volunteers & Board

 Role of the Board of Management

-The Committee’s overall role is to govern the organisation rather than manage it.
-It is the purpose of the Director to manage the organisation in accordance with the direction of the Committee.
+The Board’s overall role is to govern the organisation rather than manage it.
+It is the purpose of the Director to manage the organisation in accordance with the direction of the Board.

-In general, the Committee is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of Umbrella Studio Association Inc. It is required to do all things that may be necessary to be done in order to carry out the objectives of the organisation.
-The Committee has the final responsibility for the successful operations of the organisation.
-Without intending to limit the general role of the Committee, there are two dual roles of the Management Committee.
+In general, the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of Umbrella Studio Association Inc. It is required to do all things that may be necessary to be done in order to carry out the objectives of the organisation.
+The Board has the final responsibility for the successful operations of the organisation.
+Without intending to limit the general role of the Board, there are two dual roles of the Board.

 - Ensure compliance – Umbrella Studio is accountable to its members, community and funding bodies and complies with legislation such as taxation, work cover, insurance and the meeting of contractual and service obligations.

-- To improve the performance of the organisation, the Committee is charged with overseeing strategy formulation and policy making – and making sure that Umbrella Studio is meeting the purpose for which was formed.
+- To improve the performance of the organisation, the Board is charged with overseeing strategy formulation and policy making – and making sure that Umbrella Studio is meeting the purpose for which was formed.

 - Ensuring the Mission Statement is fulfilled.

 There are five key tasks associated with these dual roles:

 - Develop clear and appropriate goals and plans for the association